-We accounted for the transaction using the acquisition method and accordingly, recorded the tangible and intangible assets acquired and liabilities assumed on the basis of our estimates of their respective fair values as at December 7, 2017.
-The excess of the purchase price over the final value assigned to the net assets acquired was recorded as goodwill.

-The allocation of the purchase price to goodwill was completed as of September 30, 2018.
+We accounted for the transaction using the acquisition method and accordingly, recorded the tangible and intangible assets acquired and liabilities assumed on the basis of our estimates of their respective preliminary fair values as at January 7, 2020.
+The excess of the purchase price over the final value assigned to the net assets acquired is recorded as goodwill.
+The allocation of the purchase price was finalized as of June 30, 2020.

-The following table summarizes the final values assigned to the assets acquired and liabilities assumed at the acquisition date:
+The following table summarizes the final values assigned to the assets acquired at the acquisition date: